astorDev/seege/postgres-vs-mongo/article.md

 }
 ```

-We'll need to test querying capabilities using both `userId` and `category` fields.
-Let's add code to `TestData` that provide us random values for such queries:
+We'll need to test querying capabilities using both the `userId` and `category` fields.
+Let's add code to `TestData` that provides us random values for such queries:

 ```csharp
 static Random random = new(8899);